hsutter/cppfront/README.md

 I want us to aim for major C++ evolution directed toward things that will make us better C++ programmers — not programmers of something else.

-## 2) This is about a specific goal: See if we can make C++ **10x safer, simpler, and more toolable** if we had a "syntax #2" alternative syntax for C++.
+## 2) This is about a specific goal: See if we can make C++ **10x safer, simpler, and more toolable** if we had a "syntax #2" alternative syntax for C++

-An alternative syntax would be a cleanly demarcated "bubble of new code" that would let us do things that we can never do in today's syntax without breaking the world, such as to:
+<image align="right" width="300" src="https://user-images.githubusercontent.com/1801526/188898468-17e5ce70-d417-48d6-b204-ad9e4caa30ed.png"> An alternative syntax would be a cleanly demarcated "bubble of new code" that would let us do things that we can never do in today's syntax without breaking the world, such as to:

 - fix defaults (e.g., make `[[nodiscard]]` the default);
 - double down on modern C++ (e.g., make C++20 modules and C++23 `import std;` the default);